Preet-Singhvi/BrainSight-AI/README.md

 # File Storage
 Uploaded files are stored in the directory specified by the FILES_DIR environment variable.
 By default, this is the files directory in the root of the project.

+# Real-Time Updates
+The backend now supports real-time updates using WebSockets in addition to the existing polling mechanism:
+1. WebSocket Notifications: Connected clients receive real-time notifications whenever a new patient record is created.
+2. Polling: A fallback polling mechanism continues to request updates every 10 seconds to keep data current.

 # Note:
 1. Ensure 'files' directory is present.